-- cmgui (section 2.4 of the Administrator Manual): a GUI which conveniently runs on all major Linux distributions, as well as on the MS Windows and MacOS operating systems - cmsh (section 2.5 of the Administrator Manual): an interactive shell front end that can be accessed from any computing device with a secured SSH terminal access
+- Bright View (section 2.4 of the Administrator Manual): a GUI which conveniently runs on all modern web browsers, and therefore on all operating system versions that support a modern browser.
+This includes Microsoft Windows, MacOS and iOS, Linux, and Android. - cmsh (section 2.5 of the Administrator Manual): an interactive shell front end that can be accessed from any computing device with a secured SSH terminal access